BioCUCKOO/DKthink/example/README.md

 ---

-## The API is suitable for human, mouse, sheep, monkey.
-If you want to use it for other species, please refer to the following steps:
+## If you want to use it for other species, please refer to the following steps:

 ## Step1
 Upload gff/gff3/gtf file